ncatlab/nlab-content/pages/21089.md

 (20:17) Mathematical consistency has a vital part to play.

-(20:21) As you and your colleagues are aware, sophisticated mathematics is becoming more and more important in understanding M-theory; and it is going to require the kind of mathematical approaches that you are doing.
+{#2021} (20:21) As you and your colleagues are aware, sophisticated mathematics is becoming more and more important in understanding M-theory; and it is going to require the kind of mathematical [approaches that you are doing](https://ncatlab.org/schreiber/show/Hypothesis+H).

 (20:37) You'll sort it all out, I am sure.